-Your birthdate is used as an additional identifier when selecting personal coverage as there are instances where two people have the same name.
+Your birthdate is used as an additional identifier when selecting personal coverage, as there are instances where two people have the same name.

-Section F - Declaration
+Section F -- Declaration

 This application must be signed by an authorized representative of the business.
-Please ensure to include a telephone number in case we need additional information to process your application.
+Please ensure to include a phone number in case the WCB needs additional information to process your application.